taylormck/GoogleTestExample/README.md

-gTestExample
+Google Test Example
 ============

 A demonstration of how to use the Google C++ Testing Framework

 Introduction
 ------------
-Hi, I'm Taylor, and I'm one of your classmates.
+Hi, I'm Taylor, and I'm a former student of Professor [Glenn Downing](https://www.cs.utexas.edu/users/downing/drupal/).
 I've been asked to write a quick tutorial for the Google C++ Testing Framework.
 Called gtest for short, this framework is a friendlier and more up to date unit testing framework for C++ than CppUnit.
 Some of the reasons I prefer gtest to Cppunit are: